ddewaele/GoogleMapsV2WithActionBarSherlock/part6.md

 ---
 layout: index
-title: Common errors / mistakes when using the Maps API
+title: Common errors and mistakes when using the Maps API
 ---

-##Common errors / mistakes when using the Maps API**
+##Common errors and mistakes when using the Maps API**

 In this section I'm going to go over some of the common mistakes people are making while setting up an Android application using the Google Maps Android API v2.